alanxoc3/concards/README.md

 ## Future Work
 The next big things to focus on:
-- Improved CLI UI.
+- Improved UIs.
-- Local Web Server UI.
-- Support Unix Piping.
-- Customizable Algorithm Plugin System.
+- More hook support (algorithm, filters, etc)
+- Server/client architecture.